dendronhq/dendron-site/vault/dendron.ref.config.workspace.md

 ### addBehavior

 Sets the strategy for adding new journal notes.
-This only applies to regular journal notes but not to [[Daily Journal Notes|dendron.topic.daily-journal-note#details]].
+This only applies to regular journal notes but not to [[Daily Journal Notes|dendron.topic.special-notes.daily-journal-note#details]].
 For possible options, see [[addBehavior options|dendron://dendron.dendron-site/dendron.topic.special-notes#defaultnodetypeaddbehavior]]

 - default: "childOfDomain"